 Estate parking terms and conditions

 Tenants understand that the increasing use of cars is creating environmental, health and safety problems on many housing estates.
 Many estates were built before motor vehicles became a common form of transport and there is often no space for cars to be parked.
-We're committed to making Southwark a greener and cleaner place, so we must place controls on the access and use of cars on housing estates.
-The conditions of tenancy contain rules about car parking.
+However, we are committed to making Southwark a greener and cleaner place, so we must place controls on the access and use of cars on housing estates.
+The conditions of tenancy contains rules about car parking.

 The rules about parking on Housing estates are different from the public roads.
 However, the rules about driving speeds and safe driving still apply.
-We've developed the parking schemes on individual estates after consulting tenant representatives.
+We have developed the parking schemes on individual estates after consulting tenant representatives.
 These local parking schemes set out where tenants can park and mark out areas of land where cars should not be parked.
-These are marked with yellow lines and cross hatched yellow lines.
+The areas where cars should not park are usually marked with yellow lines and cross hatched yellow lines.

 As the council is responsible for delivering housing services to its tenants and leaseholders, we have to be seen as delivering the best service possible and declutter the estates from vehicles posing a health and safety risk, being abandoned and have no documents to substantiate its parking on the estate.